-"CNCM" means the Confédération Nationale du Crédit Mutuel, the central body which, under French law, determines certain matters relating to the governance of the 18 Crédit Mutuel federations (including 13 in the Group and five outside the Group).
+"CNCM" means the Confédération Nationale du Crédit Mutuel, the central body which, under French law, determines certain matters relating to the governance of the 18 Crédit Mutuel federations.

-"Crédit Mutuel Alliance Fédérale" (formerly known as Crédit Mutuel-CM11 Group) or the "Group" means the mutual banking group that includes the local Crédit Mutuel banks that are members of the 13 Federations that include Local Banks that are members of the Group (as described herein), and of the CF de CM, as well as the entities that are part of the BFCM Group.
+"Crédit Mutuel Alliance Fédérale" or the "Group" means the mutual banking group that includes the local Crédit Mutuel banks that are members of the Federations (of which there are 14 as from January 1, 2022) that include Local Banks that are members of the Group (as described herein), and of the CF de CM, as well as the entities that are part of the BFCM Group.

-"Federation" means each of the 13 regional federations formed by groups of Local Banks to serve their mutual interests, centralizing their products, funding, risk management and administrative functions as well as the group-wide Federation of which each of the regional federations is a member.
+"Federation" means each of the 14 regional federations formed by groups of Local Banks to serve their mutual interests, centralizing their products, funding, risk management and administrative functions as well as the group-wide Federation of which each of the regional federations is a member.
+There were 11 regional Federations within the Crédit Mutuel Alliance Fédérale in 2019, 13 Federations in 2020 and 2021, and 14 Federations as from January 1, 2022.